-Recognizing the need to accommodate students who are asked to serve their country during wartime or for mandatory military training, the University of Guam will allow students called to active military duty for deployment during wartime or for mandatory military training while enrolled in a given semester to be provided a refund of tuition and fees and official withdrawal from their classes.
+Recognizing the need to accommodate students who are asked to serve their country active military duty for deployment during wartime or for mandatory military training while enrolled in a given semester to be provided a refund of tuition and fees and official withdrawal from their classes.
 As an alternative to refunds, students may opt for credit against future enrollment, or request an incomplete grade ("I") from their respective instructors (subject to instructor approval).
 Students will be required to provide to the Registrar's Office and the Business Office written proof of active military status and deployment and indicate whether a refund or credit is preferred.